-Commercial opportunities in Australia have attracted the entry into our market of around 100 Spanish firms in recent years.
+Commercial opportunities in Australia have attracted the entry into our market of nearly 100 Spanish firms in recent years.
 Spain’s construction, transport, IT and other world-class skills have enabled many to achieve commercial success.
 Australian firms are taking an increasing interest in Spain, with a growing number of investments, notably in financial services, software and mining.
 The embassy provides trade services through Austrade.

 The beauty and cultural wealth of Spain attract more than 200,000 Australian tourists each year.
 Increasing numbers of young Spaniards are visiting and living in Australia for work and pleasure.

-If you wish to learn more about Australian foreign and trade policy, or our bilateral relationships with Spain, Andorra or Equatorial Guinea, to which the Embassy is also accredited, I encourage you to explore our Department of Foreign Affairs and Trade website: http://dfat.gov.au/geo/spain/, and http://dfat.gov.au/geo/andorra/.
+If you wish to learn more about Australian foreign and trade policy, or our bilateral relationships with Spain, Andorra or Equatorial Guinea, to which the Embassy is also accredited, you are encouraged to explore the Department of Foreign Affairs and Trade website: http://dfat.gov.au/geo/spain/, and http://dfat.gov.au/geo/andorra/.

-I recommend that all Australians travelling or living in Spain, Andorra or Equatorial Guinea regularly check the Department of Foreign Affairs and Trade Travel Advice.
+All Australians travelling or living in Spain, Andorra or Equatorial Guinea are recommended to regularly check the Department of Foreign Affairs and Trade Travel Advice.
 This Advice can be found through the link on our site under 'Services for Australians'.